ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 ## Smith Rock

 After getting some solid practice in the gym, we decided to take our training outdoors to see what it’d be like in a more realistic setting, and also to get our first outdoor lead routes in!
 It didn’t go well.
-Smith Rock is stiff, the routes are about twice as tall as they would be at Horseshoe Canyon Ranch, and night climbing at Smith felt dangerous.
+Smith Rock is stiff, the routes are about twice as tall as they would be at Horseshoe Canyon Ranch, and our first time night climbing at Smith was unnerving to say the least.
 Above all, we figured out that our transitions were shit.

 Our goal for the competition meant that we not only needed to train for endurance, we needed a solid strategy for transitioning between routes and between partners.
-The rules stated we could each run up a route for a max of 2 laps, so at 14.4 minutes per route, to be able to get at least 10 minutes on a route, we needed to be able to transition in under 5 minutes.
-The transition included everything from finding the new route, tying in, safety checks, to cleaning, complaining, and eating.
+The rules stated we could each run up a route for a max of 2 laps.
+That meant on average we’d only be able to spend 14.4 minutes each per route, so if we wanted to get about 10 minutes actually on the wall, we’d need to be able to complete our transitions in under 5 minutes.

 ## 24HHH for Idiots